libbitcoin/libbitcoin-explorer/README.md

 $ sudo ./install.sh CXXFLAGS="-Os -s"
 ```

-> The `-s` option is not supported by the clang compiler.
+> The `-s` option is not supported by the Clang compiler.
 Instead use the command `$ strip bx` after the build.

 Building with NDEBUG defined:
 ```sh